anranLi515/AnranLi.github.io/_pages/about.md

 Recent News
 ------
-1. [2026.01.11] Our paper "VTarbel: Targeted Label Attack with Minimal Knowledge on Detector-enhanced Vertical Federated Learning" was accepted by **Transactions on Sensor Networks (TOSN 2026)**.
+1. [2026.01.11] Our paper "VTarbel: Targeted Label Attack with Minimal Knowledge on Detector-enhanced Vertical Federated Learning" was accepted by **ACM Transactions on Sensor Networks (ACM TOSN 2026)**.
 Congratulations to Juntao!
 2. [2026.01.05] Dr. Li served as a reviewer for CVPR 2026.
 3. [2025.12.25] Our paper "Evaluating Large Language Models for Line-Level Vulnerability Localization" was accepted by **IEEE Transactions on Software Engineering (IEEE TSE 2025)**.
 4. [2025.12.17] Dr. Li served as a reviewer for npj Health Systems.